RetireFinder

 Key Takeaways

-• English speakers should consider Malaysia or the Philippines — both have English as an official language, eliminating the biggest daily friction point.
+• English speakers should consider the Philippines, Malaysia, or Panama — all three have English as an official or widely-spoken language, eliminating the biggest daily friction point.